Asymptotic security of discrete-modulation protocols for continuous-variable quantum key distribution: Introduction

-This paper is organized as follows: we introduce discrete-modulation CV-QKD in Section~\ref{sec:protocol}, followed by Section~\ref{sec:channel-assumptions}'s detailed list of our assumptions on the collective attack of Eve.
+This paper is organized as follows.
+We introduce discrete-modulation CV-QKD in Section~\ref{sec:protocol}, followed by Section~\ref{sec:channel-assumptions}'s detailed list of our assumptions on the collective attack of an eavesdropper.
 We give our security proof in Section~\ref{sec:proof}, and we discuss details of channel estimation in Section~\ref{sec:channel_estimation}.
-We then showcase, in Section~\ref{sec:numerics}, the secure key rates that our approach lead to when the protocol is conducted over a pure-loss bosonic channel.
+We then showcase, in Section~\ref{sec:numerics}, the secure key rates that our approach leads to when the protocol is conducted over a lossy thermal bosonic channel.
 We end with open questions and future directions in Section~\ref{sec:conclusion}.

+\textit{Note}: In work independent of and concurrent to ours, other approaches for security proofs in discrete modulation of CV-QKD have been put forward \cite{PhysRevX.9.021059,PhysRevX.9.041064}.